Student Code of Conduct

 - Act with compassion and respect

-- Withhold judgement and seek learning
+- Withhold judgment and seek learning

 - Take civility and integrity into every environment